eehitchcock/100_readings/mn1/fulton_opening_manuscripts.md

 	- the treatment of rhyme changed importantly over the xiv s.; the scribe of sggk, however, makes several __archaic choices__; he places the __bob line__ to the right of the stanza, often two or three lines before the last one (ex., the "wyth wynne" of the first stanza brackets lines referring to __britain, rome and lombardy__), referring to multiple lines at once.

 	- the same floating bob is found in the __hengwrt__ "_thopas_."

+6. _The scribe speaks at last: Hoccleve as scribe e_

+	- At the time hoccleve was working, english ms production was a __buddying enterprise__ in london; a "fast growing niche market" associated to a small number of __literary circles__.

 ##3.
 Madie Hilmo, The Power of Images in the Auchinleck, Vernon, Pearl, and two Piers Plowman MSS.